 NOTE: A fail-safe to ensure your batteries stay at or above a set temperature is a battery heater kit.
 Not a 12V heat pad from an online retailer named after a large forest, but one designed to work with higher voltages and to fit the specific surface you’re dealing with so it doesn’t melt any of the important things surrounding it.

 TIP: We offer a four-season battery solution with an integrated temperature sensor.
 It’s rad.

 Water is important, and it’s important that it not become ice.
 Whether your fresh water tank is inside or outside, the most vulnerable point is the water outlet that runs from your tank to your pump, more so if your tank is exterior-mounted.
 Because this water line is likely only 0.5”, it could use a little extra protection from the elements.
-Wrapping it with 12V electrical heat tape is a great option, greater still if you connect it to a temperature sensor.
-Otherwise, if your van uses a hydronic heating system (ours do), you can make your coolant do double duty, keeping the entire fresh water system above freezing all winter long.
+Wrapping it with 12V electrical heat tape is a great option, greater still if you connect it to a temperature sensor (like we do!).
+To protect our exterior mounted tanks, we also heat and insulate them so you can enjoy fresh water all winter long.

 Don’t hesitate, insulate!
 Cover your windows as soon as you get to camp.
 Days are short in the winter, so you’re not likely to miss anything.

 TIP: Invest in good covers that you can partially open at night—a little airflow is all you need to avoid condensation accumulation.

 Let's talk about another feature that's got us feeling all warm and fuzzy inside: our hydronic heating system!
 With radiant in-floor heat, you can enjoy the luxury of toasty tootsies all year long.
 Plus, it's energy-efficient, so you can stay cozy without worrying about draining your batteries.
 Let's raise a cup of mulled wine (or whatever your beverage of choice may be) to our favourite feature - the hydronic heating system.